w3c-social/activipy/docs/source/tutorial.rst

    entirely new vocabulary, and Activipy allows you to do this.
-   Allowing a user to define their own Environment means that this is not difficult to do, and how to transfer to those to the appropriate ASType represenations (and then to know how to operate upon them) is very possible.
+   Allowing a user to define their own Environment means that this is not difficult to do, and how to transfer to those to the appropriate ASType representations (and then to know how to operate upon them) is very possible.

 There's more to say on these subjects, but hopefully this section